 - Skipping upgrades – Upgrading ERP systems is costly and can be a huge undertaking.
 You can transition to cloud faster and more affordably.

 - Standardization throughout the company – If you have more than one ERP system in place now, cloud allows you to consolidate within an environment that is built to meet strict compliance guidelines.
+This can prove to be quite beneficial for big enterprises.

 - Safer operations – Many people in financial departments are so concerned about the idea of someone else hosting their data that they don’t move to cloud.
 Ironically, though, cloud is typically the safest possible hands – especially because the providers are so obsessed with security for the sake of their own credibility.
 “The cloud providers are much better at systemic security services, such as looking out for attacks using pattern matching technology and even AI systems,” says David Linthicum of InfoWorld.
 “This combination means they have very secure systems.”